Next Start

 Industrial Robotics

-In this coursework, students learn basic programming methods, maintenance and safety involved with industrial robots.
+In this coursework, students can learn basic programming methods, maintenance and safety involved with industrial robots.
 Students complete lab projects and testing that demonstrate skills and knowledge concerning robotic systems and the basic tools needed to integrate them.

 Manufacturing Systems and Technology